j u l i e m r o z m a n

 Equally important and not conceptually (though in some regards visually) incoherent with the above, YOKO ONO FAN CLUB was conceived in the spirit of Fluxus, in the belief that absurdity, play, arbitrariness, and randomness (among other qualities) are forms of resistance to and negation of the modern elevation of Reason above all, viable and useful in the present day.

-YOFC is/was epic creativecuratorialresearch project culminating in an exhibition including opening reception and closing evening of performances.
+YOFC is/was an epic creativecuratorialresearch project culminating in an exhibition including opening reception and closing evening of performances.
 In this context, curating became using others' art as readymades in a conceptual construction.

 from my curatorial project YOKO ONO FAN CLUB